 What Is Considered DV?

 Any instance of domestic violence (DV), no matter how small or insignificant

 never deserved, and it is often never expected.
 In fact, individuals may have

 a hard time identifying abuse even when it is happening to them.
 This

-is relatively common and, at Stolfe Zeigler New Jersey Divorce Group,
+is relatively common and, at Stolfe Zeigler New Jersey Family Law Group,

 we believe that identifying abuse is the first step toward taking legal action.